JSS95/curvesimilarities/doc/source/index.rst

 A collection of curve similarity measures.

-There are tons of similar packages in PyPI, but this one intends to be the fastest and the most NumPy-friendly.
+There are tons of similar packages published on PyPI, but this one aims to be the most NumPy-friendly and the easiest to use.

 API reference
 =============